How to work out what to do with your time

 👉 I have a clear direction in life.

-👉 I have many reasons to live.
+👉 I have plenty of reasons to live.

 Don't "should" yourself